-Category Archive: Diagnostics, Global TOP NEWS, Interviews, PGT GLOBAL, PGT US, Podcasts, Respiratory Health, TOP NEWS, Videos
+Category Archive: Biosecurity, Diagnostics, Global TOP NEWS, News, PGT GLOBAL, PGT US, TOP NEWS

 Jun 28, 2020Susan SpiegelComments Off on Resurgent Mycoplasma hyorhinis causes debilitating arthritis in late finishingInfectious arthritis caused by Mycoplasma hyorhinis is gaining ground in hog units where it infects neonatal pigs and develops into severe lameness in market hogs.

 Jun 28, 2020Susan SpiegelComments Off on Pen-side diagnostic comparisons for nursed-off sows and fallback pigsFor both the sow and piglet, an animal that does not perform to its potential or falls behind its counterparts will negatively impact the sow farm’s productivity and profitability.

 May 20, 2020Susan SpiegelComments Off on Inadequate iron supplements cause subclinical anemia in weaned pigsThe standard 200 mg iron shot for baby pigs at processing may not be enough iron to last until weaning.

 Apr 24, 2020Susan SpiegelComments Off on Study compares PRRSV antibody-sampling options for sowsWhen it comes to porcine reproductive and respiratory virus it’s important for the veterinarian and farm personnel to know the health status of a herd or barn.

 Apr 10, 2020Susan SpiegelComments Off on Mycoplasma hyopneumoniae: New strategies for an old ‘bug’Managing Mycoplasma hyopneumoniae (M. hyo) is nothing new for US pig veterinarians and producers, but there are a number of new tools available to deal with the bacterium.